DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 Rinne raised a question to voice her doubts.

 "Are you going to betray your race?
-Aren't bonds within foreign gods supposed to be strong?"
+Aren't bonds within sidhes supposed to be strong?"

 "Angels already betrayed <ruby>us<rt>elves</rt></ruby>."